Silvia Grade 5 Titanium Key

-- The actual key design (pictured) should be compatible with the ignition cylinder/door locks of many other vehicles but we cannot guarantee compatibility at this time.
+- The actual key design (pictured) should be compatible with the ignition cylinder/door locks of other vehicles not listed.

 - Each key needs to be cut on a MANUAL key cutting machine.
 Please seek out an experienced locksmith in your area.

 - No kiosks and no automatic machines at hardware stores.

 - Instruct the locksmith to cut the key slowly.
 Cutting this key using the same speed as a typical brass key can either damage their blade or damage your new titanium key

 - After your key is cut you will need to deburr the edges before using it.
 The wire wheel on a typical manual key cutting machine is not enough.